-Date: Saturday, March 3, 2018
+DATE Saturday, March 3, 2018

-Location: Morikami Theater
+LOCATION Morikami Theater

 *No reservations.
 Tickets will be given out the day of the event, at a first come, first served basis.

 With the celebration of Hina Matsuri (Doll Festival) on March 3, Pate explores the role of Japanese dolls in traditional Japanese culture; their history, art and meaning.
-Special attention is paid to the Japanese Friendship Dolls of 1927, providing the opportunity to introduce to the Morikami community their own Friendship Doll: Miss Gunma.
+Special attention will be paid to the Japanese Friendship Dolls of 1927, providing the opportunity to introduce to the Morikami community their own Friendship Doll: Miss Gunma.
 Pate presents a lively talk with extensive visuals incorporating archival photos as well as images of the many aspects of the culture of Japanese dolls.